sparkflows/sparkflows-docs/docs/operations/installing-jdbc-drivers.rst

 PostgreSQL
 ++++++++++

-- PostgresSQL JDBC drivers can be downloaded from : https://jdbc.postgresql.org/download
+- PostgreSQL JDBC drivers can be downloaded from : https://jdbc.postgresql.org/download

 .. note:: Already included in Sparkflows package.